yamin-shihab/study-notes/grade-7/math.md

         + /9 -> numerator repeats after decimal.
         + /10 -> prefixed by 0.
         + /11 -> multiplied by 9 and then repeats.
     + To convert a fraction to a percent, convert it to decimal, then move the decimal 2 places to the right, then add the % sign.
-(4/5 -> 0.8 -> 80%)
+(4/5 = 0.8 = 80%)
     + To convert from percent to fraction, the number becomes the numerator and the denominator becomes 100.
-(55% -> 55/100)
+(55% = 55/100)
     + To convert from a decimal to a percent, either multiply the decimal by 100 or move the decimal 2 places to the right and then always add the % sign.
-(0.18 -> 18%)
+(0.18 = 18%)
     + To convert from percent to decimal, drop the % sign, then either move the decimal 2 places to the left, or divide the number by 100.
-(75% -> 0.75)
+(75% = 0.75)
 + When comparing fractions, decimals, and percents, it's best to convert them all to one of those formats, then reorder them, then turn them back to their original form.

 ## Fraction Operations

 + Equivalent fractions are fractions that all represent the same amount, despite being different (imagine groups of small pizza slices being in the shape of one big pizza slice).
 (3/9, 1/3, 2/6)
     + An equivalent fraction can be made from a fraction by multiplying/dividing both the numerator and the denominator by the same number.
-(2/5 -> 4/10)
+(2/5 = 4/10)
     + A simplified fraction is the smallest possible equivalent fraction for a fraction.
     + To find one for a fraction, divide the numerator and denominator by the largest common factor.
 (65/100's largest common factor is 5 -> 65/5 = 13, 100/5 = 20 -> simplified fraction: 13/20)
 + There are 2 ways to represent a number larger than 1 with a fraction.
     + An improper fraction has a numerator larger than, or equal to the denominator.
 (3/2, 5/5, 6/2)
     + A mixed number is a whole number along with a proper fraction beside it.
 (5 3/4, 2 4/6, 1 6/10)
     + To convert from improper to mixed, divide the numerator by the denominator, that's the whole number, then the remainder is the numerator.
-(5/4 -> 1 1/4)
+(5/4 = 1 1/4)
     + To convert from mixed to improper, multiply the whole number by the denominator, add that to the numerator, then write the result on top of the denominator.
-(2 3/5 -> 13/5)
+(2 3/5 = 13/5)
 + A common denominator is a denominator that's the same between two numbers.
 (3/5, 1/5)
     + To make a fraction's denominator common with another, multiply/divide both the numerator and denominator till it is.
-(3/6, 1/12 -> 6/12, 1/12)
+(3/6, 1/12 = 6/12, 1/12)
 + To add fractions, make sure there is a common denominator, then just add the numerators, but keep the denominators the same.
 (2/7 + 3/7 = 5/7)
 + To subtract fractions, make sure there is a common denominator, then just subtract the numerators, but keep the denominators the same (4/6 - 3/6 = 1/6)

 ## Percent Problems

 + You can get a percentage of a number by multiplying the number by the percent as a decimal.
-(60% of 50 -> 50 * 0.6 = 30)
+(60% of 50 = 50(0.6) = 30)
 + GST is a percentage tax imposed on buying products applied on their prices.
 Right now it's 5%.
     + To get the GST of a product, multiply the price by 0.05.
-To get the total end price, either add the price of the GST with the item price, or multiply the item price by 1.05. ($40 -> 40 * 1.05 = $42)
+To get the total end price, either add the price of the GST with the item price, or multiply the item price by 1.05. ($40 with GST = 40(1.05) = $42)
 + To get the amount saved by a discount or coupon, multiply the price by the discount or coupon as a decimal.
-To get the total end price, either subtract original item price by the amount saved, or multiply the original item price by the "opposite of the percentage" as a decimal. ($60 and a 20% coupon -> 20 * 0.8 = $48)
+To get the total end price, either subtract original item price by the amount saved, or multiply the original item price by the "opposite of the percentage" as a decimal. ($60 and a 20% coupon = 20(0.8) = $48)

 ## Statistics and Probability

 + There are different measures of central tendency:
     + The mean of a group of numbers can be considered the "true average".
     + It can be calculated by summing up all the numbers in a group together and dividing it by the number of numbers.
-(2, 5, 1, 7 -> 16 -> 4)
+(2, 5, 1, 7 -> 16 / 4 = 4)
     + The median is the number in the middle in a group of ordered (or order them yourself) numbers.
 (4, 5, 9, 1, 0 -> 9)
     + The mode of a group of numbers is the number that occurs most time.
 (3, 9, 3, 1, 0 -> 3)
 + The range (not a Measure of Central Tendency), is the difference between the biggest and smallest numbers in a group of numbers.
 (3, 7, 1, 9, 5 -> 8)